Connections

 The state of a Machinations diagram refers to the current distribution of Resources among its Nodes.
 When Resources get redistributed, the State of the diagram/system changes.

-- Trigger Nodes to fire, activate or deactivate them, in response to changes in Resource distribution.
+State Connections allow you to modify the flow rates of Resource Connections or to trigger Nodes to fire, activate or deactivate them in response to changes in Resource distribution.

 - When a Resource gets to Pool B it activates Source C